 There are several charming hotels in Cedar Key perfect for a couples getaway.
 Several offer rooms with lovely views of the Gulf of Mexico.
 Check options on booking.com.

 More Tips on Visiting Florida

-We’ve previously resided in Orlando and Tampa, and Alex is an alum of UCF, so we know Florida well.
+We’ve previously resided in Orlando and Tampa.
+We currently reside in Tarpon Springs, 2.5 hours south of Cedar Key.
+Tarpon Springs is home to the largest per capita Greek population in the USA.
+Alex graduated UCF with a history degree and took MBA classes there too.
+So we know a lot about Florida vacation destinations.
 Here are some of our other articles you will find useful for planning a trip to Florida:

-Planning a trip to Florida?
+Planning a trip to Florida and have questions?
 Leave a comment or email Alex at [email protected] if you need any assistance planning your trip to the Sunshine State!